When it comes to our health, it’s the microplastics we can’t see that may be doing the most damage of all.

 Exactly how small are these plastic particles?

-Whilst we use the term, microplastic, to describe a piece of plastic that’s less than 5 millimetres in length (that’s less than the size of a small pencil eraser), it’s the very smallest of these particles that pose the greatest threat to our health.
+Whilst we use the term, microplastic, to describe a piece of plastic that’s less than 5 millimeters in length (that’s less than the size of a small pencil eraser), it’s the very smallest of these particles that pose the greatest threat to our health.

 No wonder then, that they can bypass our skin barrier and airways, and enter our organs and bloodstream.